Find out if someone is bankrupt

 Steps to make someone bankrupt

-If a person (or debtor) owes you or your business more than $5,000 you may be able to apply to make them bankrupt.
+If a person (or debtor) owes you or your business $10,000 or more, you may be able to apply to make them bankrupt.
 However, we suggest before making someone bankrupt that you first try to negotiate an informal payment agreement.

 This is the process to make a person bankrupt:

 - File a creditor's petition with the courts

 - The sequestration order

 Your rights as a creditor in a debt agreement

 If you've received a debt agreement proposal, someone who owes you money (a debtor) is making a formal offer to renegotiate payments.
 They base their offer on what they can afford.